 - provincial or territorial government laws similar to the acts above

-File your taxes before the deadline
+19. File your taxes before the deadline

-Hire a tax professional
+20. Hire a tax professional

-Take advantage of the medical expense tax credit
+21. Take advantage of the medical expense tax credit

-Incorporate your business
+22. Incorporate your business

 Registering your business as a corporation can help you claim more deductions as business expenses.
-Also, you may be taxed at a relatively lower corporate tax rate compared to your personal income tax rate.
+Also, you may get taxed at a relatively lower corporate tax rate compared to your personal income tax rate.

-Coordinate with your spouse for transferred credits
+23. Coordinate with your spouse for transferred credits

 Most tax credits and deductions apply to you, your spouse, or your common-law partner.
 This allows couples to coordinate and reduce taxes for whoever the tax credits or deductions benefit the most.

-Explore provincial and territorial tax benefits
+24. Explore provincial and territorial tax benefits

-Claim the northern living tax allowance
+25. Claim the northern living tax allowance

-There are two types of Northern residents deduction that you can claim, the residency deduction for having lived in a prescribed zone and a deduction for travel benefits you received from employment in a prescribed zone that are reported as your income.
+- a deduction for travel benefits you received from employment in a prescribed zone that are reported as your income.

 The residency deduction has two claimable amounts, the basic residency amount and the additional residency amount.
 To claim this deduction, you must have lived in a prescribed zone continuously for at least six consecutive months.

-Use the Canada Training Credit to reduce your taxes
+26. Use the Canada Training Credit to reduce your taxes

-Deduct union fees or professional dues
+27. Deduct union fees or professional dues

-According to the Canada Revenue Agency (CRA), you can claim related employment expenses such as:
+According to the Canada Revenue Agency (CRA), you can claim related employment expenses, such as:

 - annual dues for membership in a trade union or an association of public servants